 But your and your colleagues productivity is affected!
 For some who are Allergic or Asthmatic, or suffering from some respiratory ailment, the situations are even worse and in some cases the conditions have been fatal too.
 (No kidding)

 $3.1 Trillion dollars worth money is lost due to reduced productivity by Air pollution.

 Thats why we built Ambee.
-Ambee monitors indoor air quality for workspaces.
+Ambee’s indoor air quality monitor for workspaces.
 With a blend of custom monitors that are leased to companies along with an easy to understand and intuitive data dashboard, Ambee offers the chance to create a world-class healthy and productive work environment.